ARWChair/Arduino_Giga_R1___wav_player/README.md

 <br>
 <br>
 ## Want to download or modify the file ❓
-Sure do what you want with it.
+Sure, do what you want with it.
 You don't need to mention me or so.
 Use as you want, but I am not liable or responsible for any fixes after modification, but you can still ask me to help you if you dont know what what means.
 <br>
 <br>
 ## Having ideas or want to submit to this project ❓